-These animal sanctuaries and petting zoos beckon families with children to enjoy a day trip meeting barnyard animals such as pigs, horses, goats, ponies, rabbits, and even exotic animals such as giraffes, camels and in some cases, lions, tigers, and bears.
+If the warm weather has your family yearning to get out and mingle with some friendly four-legged critters, there are plenty of petting zoos and animal farms in Atlanta.
+These animal sanctuaries and petting zoos beckon families to enjoy a day trip meeting barnyard creatures at animal farms, such as pigs, horses, goats, ponies, and rabbits, and even exotic animals such as giraffes, camels and in some cases, lions, tigers, and bears.
 Oh my!

-So grab plenty of hand sanitizer, wet wipes, plastic gloves (bison slobber is no joke), and some snacks (for the kids not the animals) and head out to one of these favorite Atlanta petting zoos, farms, and animal sanctuaries.
+Most of these petting zoos and animal sanctuaries advise visitors not to feed the animals unless it's animal feed that they provide, either included with admission or purchased for an additional fee.
+So grab plenty of hand sanitizer, wet wipes, plastic gloves (bison slobber is no joke), and some snacks (for the kids, not the animals) and head out to one of these favorite Atlanta petting zoos, animal farms, and animal sanctuaries.

-Petting Zoos and Animal Farms in Metro Atlanta
+Petting Zoos and Animal Farms in Atlanta

-North Georgia Wildlife Park—Cleveland
+1. North Georgia Wildlife Park—Cleveland

-Chestatee Wildlife Preserve & Zoo—Dahlonega
+2. Chestatee Wildlife Preserve & Zoo—Dahlonega

-Goats on a Roof—Tiger
+3. Goats on a Roof—Tiger

-This fun roadside stop really gets our goat, featuring a goat feeding station with ropes and pulleys (or feed them through a fence); a country store adorned with cutout goats on the roof (hence, the name); gem mining; and a playground.
-Children can earn the opportunity to become an *official* Goat Ranger.
+This fun roadside stop really gets our goat, featuring a goat-feeding station with ropes and pulleys (or feed them through a fence); a country store adorned with cutout goats on the roof (hence, the name); gem mining; and a playground.
+Children can earn the opportunity to become an "official" Goat Ranger.

-Pettit Creek Farms—Cartersville
+4. Pettit Creek Farms—Cartersville

-Yellow River Wildlife Sanctuary—Lilburn
+7. Yellow River Wildlife Sanctuary—Lilburn

 Visit Noah's Ark Animal Sanctuary and help support their rescued animals.

-Noah's Ark Animal Sanctuary—Locust Grove
+8. Noah's Ark Animal Sanctuary—Locust Grove

-Southern Belle Farm—McDonough
+9. Southern Belle Farm—McDonough

-Wild Animal Safari—Pine Mountain
+10. Wild Animal Safari—Pine Mountain